yhinai/betterSearch/README.md

 ### 🎯 AI-Generated Assessment
 Test your retention immediately.
 *   Select any topic from your Syllabus.
-*   HiveMind reads your specific notes on that topic.
+*   betterSearch reads your specific notes on that topic.
 *   It generates a custom **Multiple Choice Assessment** to verify your understanding, complete with explanations for every answer.

 ### 📂 Neural Archives (Notes System)